nikosdion/toggle-dark/README.md

 Toggle Dark supports a fully automated switching mode using CRON jobs.

+> ‼️ **WARNING**: Most distributions with newer versions of systemd (e.g. Ubuntu and derivatives) come with the CRON daemon _disabled_ by default.
+You will need to run `sudo apt install cron; sudo systemctl enable --now cron.service` to enable the CRON daemon.

 Set up a CRON job which runs every minute using `crontab -e` like so:
 ```cronexp
 * * * * * /usr/bin/php8.2 /usr/local/bin/toggle-dark 1>/dev/null
 ```

+Please note that having this CRON job enabled will cause the colour scheme to toggle automatically every minute.
+If you are trying to force the colour scheme to stay Light or Dark it will appear to not work.
+The CRON job would be why.

+Alternatively, use `toggle-dark update` to install three CRON jobs which toggle the theme on sunrise and sundown, and one which updates these CRON jobs every 3 hours (necessary because the sunrise and sundown time changes each day of the year).

 ## Configuration